FuriKuri/rpi-docker-swarm/README.md

 ```

 ## Start Services
 Now let's start some services.
 For this I created a simple application written in Go.
-This application is a simplified verison of pong.
+This application is a simplified version of *ping pong*.
 We will start three services.
 Two services will be the client named ```ping``` and ```pong```.
 Both clients can be request over HTTP and they will return ```HIT``` or ```MISS```, according as whether he hits the ball or not.
 The ```ping-pong-manager``` will request both clients until one of them returns ```MISS```.

 First of all we need to create an own network, which will be used by our services: